law-firm-seo

 1. Google Business Profile Signals (32% of Local Pack Rankings)

-Your Google Business Profile (GBP) is the foundation of local SEO.
+Your Google Business Profile (GBP) is the foundation of local SEO and Google Maps optimization.
 The signals that matter most include:

 Primary Category Selection Choosing the right primary category is crucial.
 For law firms, options include: